rhpandit11/Data-Theory/spark/spark_fundamental.md

 **Spark Internally Working:**

-1. **Job Submission:** The user submits a Spark application using the SparkContext in the driver program.
+1. **Job Submission:** The user submits a Spark application using the SparkContext/session in the driver program.
 2. **DAG Construction:** The driver builds a logical Directed Acyclic Graph (DAG) of stages representing transformations and actions.
 3. **Task Scheduling:** The DAG is divided into smaller sets of tasks, which are then submitted to the cluster manager.
 4. **Task Execution:** The cluster manager allocates resources and schedules the tasks on available executors.